davidsteinberg/inkblots/README.md

-# Yourschach
+# Inkblots

-Yourschach is a site that generates random "inkblots" based on customizable settings.
+Inkblots is a site that generates random "inkblots" based on customizable settings.

 By default, a high number of thin/short lines are used, causing clustered lines